NethermindEth/sedge/README.md

 ### **Disclaimer**

 Any binary comes with a risk of a malicious, third-party actor injecting it with malware.
-All users should check whether they are downloading the correct, clean binary.”
+All users should check whether they are downloading the correct, clean binary.

 ## 📜 Documentation